prithvi009/agricultural-agreements/README.md

 The contract includes basic payment handling functionality, allowing the transfer of funds from the buyer to the farmer upon agreement fulfillment.

-### 5. Dynamic Pricing

-The contract supports dynamic pricing based on market conditions.
-This can be achieved by integrating with an oracle to fetch real-time price information.

-### 6. Feedback and Rating System

-Users can provide feedback and ratings based on their experience, building a reputation system for trust among participants.

 ## Smart Contract Functions